-As an email service provider, MailChimp has an obligation to maintain high delivery rates for our customers.
+As a marketing automation platform that delivers email, MailChimp has an obligation to maintain high delivery rates for our customers.
 The actions of a single user can impact delivery for everyone, so we enforce policies to protect our sending reputation.

 In this article, you’ll learn about prohibited content in MailChimp.